microsoft/pxt-arcade/docs/courses/csintro/motion-and-events/project.md

 The development cycle works by adding small changes and getting feedback as you develop.
 When you get to the end of the **Learn** section, if there are ideas that you would still like to implement, return to the **Build** section and start implementing those ideas.

-Repeat this cycle until you are satisfied with the game, **and** the game has at least **10** items from the list of **Concepts Learned**.
+Repeat this cycle until you are satisfied with the game, **and** the game has at least **8** concepts from the list of **Concepts Learned**.
 If more time is available, create an MVP for another one of your original ideas and begin the development cycle on it.

 For a guided example of this process, [see the example project page.](/courses/csintro/project/example)